nitrolanco/OpenCyb3r/README.md

 ---

+## TOTP Authenticator Module
+A Python-based tool for generating and managing time-based one-time passwords (TOTP) for secure authentication.

+It encrypts and securely stores TOTP keys using a master password, allowing users to retrieve time-sensitive OTPs for multiple accounts.

+---
 This tool provides a simple way to generate hashes for cybersecurity and data integrity purposes.

 ## Join the Community